Genting Dream: History

 Genting Dream was ordered in October 2013 for Star Cruises.
-Construction began on 9 February 2015, the keel way laied a few month later.
+Construction began on 9 February 2015; the keel was laid a few months later.
 In November 2015, she was transferred to sister brand Dream Cruises as Genting Dream and on 19 August 2016 she was floated out of dry dock.

 Genting Dream was christened in November 2016 in Guangzhou by Puan Sri Cecilia Lim, the wife of Genting CEO Lim Kok Thay.
-Following Dream Cruises insolvency, the Genting Dream was transferred to Resorts World Cruises, operating under the same name.
+Following Dream Cruise's insolvency, the Genting Dream was transferred to Resorts World Cruises, operating under the same name.

-On 25 February 2025, Resorts World Cruises announced that the brand would split its operations, reforming Dream Cruises and Star Cruises as StarCruises.
-With Genting Dream becoming the first ship of the reformed Dream Cruises.
+On 25 February 2025, Resorts World Cruises announced that the brand would split its operations, reforming Dream Cruises and Star Cruises as StarCruises, with Genting Dream becoming the first ship of the reformed Dream Cruises.

 Areas of operation

 A positioning cruise was undertaken from Papenburg to Guangzhou in 2016.
-Subsequently she has undertaken regional cruises from various Asian ports.
+Subsequently, she has undertaken regional cruises from various Asian ports, such as the Marina Bay Cruise Centre Singapore.